GabrielAB2411/MECSOL/README.md

 ---

-## ▶️ Como Utilizar
+## ▶️ How to Use

-1. Acesse a plataforma:
+1. Access the platform:
 🔗 **[MECSOL](https://gabrielab2411.github.io/MECSOL/)**

-2. Navegue entre as seções disponíveis.
+2. Navigate through the available sections.

-3. Estude os conteúdos teóricos e pratique com os exercícios propostos.
+3. Study the theoretical content and practice with the proposed exercises.

 ---

-## 👨‍💻 Autores
+## 👨‍💻 Authors

 - Gabriel Barbosa
 - Gustavo Braz

 ---

-## 📄 Licença
+## 📄 License

-Este projeto é destinado a fins educacionais.
+This project is intended for educational purposes.